Dibanana/My-Moments-Hero/DIRECTIONS FOR ALL PRODUCTION ROLES.md

 **I just want a simple story that tells the audience we can still look forward to the future.**
 Just include typical life advice.
 (Be responsible, be kind, grow from your mistakes, etc.)

-Life advice is like veggies, don't let them the babies(Players) know that it has deeper meaning until after it's given.
+Life advice is like hiding veggies in your soup, don't let them the babies(Players) know that it has deeper meaning until after it's given.

 (I know I won't use anything here, but seek versatility for where these ideas could be boss fights) List of random ideas: